About Endive

 However, they have different effects on the herpes simplex virus, which causes cold sores and genital herpes.
 Lysine can prevent the replication of the virus, while arginine can stimulate it.

-Eating foods with a higher lysine-arginine ratio may help soothe the occurrence and severity of herpes outbreaks.
+Eating foods with a higher lysine-arginine ratio may help reduce the occurrence and severity of herpes outbreaks.

-Examples of foods with a high lysine-arginine ratio include milk, cheese and yogurt, fish, poultry, fruits, and vegetables.
+Examples of foods with a high lysine-arginine ratio include milk and cheese, fish, poultry, fruits, and vegetables.
 These foods can provide the body with enough lysine to compete with arginine, potentially reducing the risk of viral replication.

 Because Endive has a neutral ratio of lysine and arginine, it does not have a significant impact on people who suffer from herpes, as it does not affect the viral activity.